5 New HVAC Applications Simulated

-HVAC (Heating, Ventilating, and Air Conditioning) is one of the many industries that rely on engineering simulation to analyze, virtually test, and improve product designs.
+HVAC is one of the many industries that rely on engineering simulation to analyze, virtually test, and improve product designs.

 At SimScale, we have been adding new features to our simulation platform to meet the needs of HVAC engineers, designers, and manufacturers.
 These innovative features are aimed at helping HVAC professionals create better products and more effectively manage their projects.